Efficient Fourier representations of families of Gaussian processes: Generalizations and Conclusions

 While this paper is focused on GPs in $1$-dimensions, much of the theory and numerical machinery extends naturally to higher dimensions.
 In particular, for GPs over $\R^d$, one generalization of the $1$-dimensional Fourier expansion is the tensor-product expansion of the form

-where $\vct{x} \in \R^d$, $\vct{\xi_j} = (\xi_{j_1}, \xi_{j_2}, ..., \xi_{j_d})$ where $\xi_1,...,\xi_m$ are real-valued frequencies.
-As in the $1$-dimensional case, the weight-space linear system of equations in the $d$-dimensional GP regression contains structure that's amenable to fast algorithms.
-For example, the matrix of the weight-space linear system can be applied efficiently using the non-uniform fast Fourier transform.
+where $\vct{x} \in \R^d$, $\vct{\xi_j} = (\xi_{\vct{j}_1}, \xi_{\vct{j}_2}, ..., \xi_{\vct{j}_d})$ where $\xi_1,...,\xi_m$ are equispaced real-valued frequencies.
+This representation of Gaussian process distributions was used in \cite{greengard3} for efficient GP regression in $1$, $2$, and $3$ dimensions.
+Accompanying error analysis can be found in \cite{barnett2024}.
+As in the $1$-dimensional case, the weight-space linear system corresponding to \eqref{high_d_gp} contains structure in $d$ dimensions that is amenable to fast algorithms.
+In particular, the matrix of the weight-space linear system has $d$-dimensional Toeplitz structure and can be applied efficiently using the non-uniform FFT, facilitating the use of iterative methods.

 We plan to address the higher dimensional extension of the tools of this paper in subsequent publications.